kleiberjp/bitgray-engineer-test-ios/README.md

 The data is consumed from the rest services of Python Django project Used patter desing as MVC , extensions of controller IOS, used pod for library third

+The app is thinked as a app administrative for consult data of purchases, so can´t create new users, and only can acces managers.

-The project has e .json file that contains the urls of the rest services, and are readed by the app for consult the data
+The project has a .json file that contains the urls of the rest services, and are readed by the app for consult the data

 If want to export project in Xcode or AppCode (JetBrains) ide after open project